Skip to content

 T: Detection task execution time (milliseconds)

-Based on the different execution times of monitors, the following table can be listed:
+Based on different execution times for each monitor, the following table can be listed:

 Single Detection Time Single Pod Detection Capability Compared to Baseline